 Jeff Boynton was originally employed by the City of La Mirada in 2001.
-Prior to his appointment as City Manager, he served the City of La Mirada for 12 years in various capacities including Deputy City Manager, Assistant to the City Manager and Administrative Aide in the Public Safety Department.
+Prior to his appointment as City Manager in September 2013, he served the City of La Mirada in various capacities including Deputy City Manager, Assistant to the City Manager and Administrative Analyst in the Public Safety Department.
 Earlier in his career in municipal government, Mr. Boynton held positions with the cities of Cypress and Lakewood.

 Mr. Boynton assisted in the multi-year process with the Citizens’ Task Force on City Finances and Operations.
 This process led to the approval of Measure I, a one percent transactions and use tax, by more than 66 percent of La Mirada voters in November 2012.
 Mr. Boynton was also involved in the analysis of the Engineering Needs Assessment and the development of plans and priorities for addressing the City’s infrastructure needs in the future.